What Kendall Jenner Has Been Up to After Breakup From Devin Booker - E! Online

+"Both planets have a layer of concentrated haze," the agency's June 13 post read in part, "but new research suggests Uranus (first image) has a thicker layer, 'whitening' its appearance more than Neptune's."

+She didn't add a caption or explain the cryptic post.
+Perhaps she simply needs some space?

-So, what exactly has Kendall been up to post-break up?
+What else has she been up to post-breakup?
 Listening to new music, for one.
 On June 23, Kendall took to her Instagram Story with a screenshot of her morning playlist.

 She revealed she was listening to "A song I wrote after therapy" by Harry Hudson—who is a longtime friend of the Kardashian-Jenner clan.
 She captioned her Spotify screenshot, "this guy" with a heart.